 When it comes to talk about responsive web designing tools, the matter that creates the difference between the traditional designing and this responsive web designing is techniques used to create responsive designs.
 Unlike fixed widths style, responsive designers use flexible grids that easily match with any screen resolution.
 So it is time to wipe out the fixed width formula and opt for flexible grids that enable the elements to get rearranged and resized along according to the screen resolution.
 Liquid lay outs are another available option, but they are not as effective as flexible grids.

 Another important concept related to responsive web designing is the screen resolution factor.
 It is already said that the purpose of this designing is to match with any screen resolution, but often it seems important to cover every possible resolutions, that is not easy to serve, using flexible grids only.
 The most admired resolution is 1024x 768, as the ipad is using the same resolution.
 At the same time, most of the monitors are also being used under the same resolution.
 Therefore as a designer you should modify the flexible grid in a way that can easily serve the purpose of maximum visitors.
+Also, now you can test your website using the Responsive Design Tool.

 Responsive Web Design Tools and Services